SSB — SouthState Bank Corp.

 5. Notable Q&A Insights

-Overall, SouthState Bank demonstrated solid performance in Q1 2026 with strong loan growth and strategic initiatives in place, despite facing challenges related to deposit costs and market competition.
-The outlook remains positive, supported by a robust loan pipeline and ongoing efforts to leverage technology.
+Overall, SouthState Bank demonstrated solid financial performance in Q1 2026, with strong loan growth and strategic initiatives aimed at enhancing market position, despite facing challenges related to deposit costs and competitive pressures.